mateowh/checkout/README.md

 ## How to run it

+Run `bundle install` from the terminal to install the gems.

-This can be run using irb in these steps:
+The program can be run using irb in these steps:
 - Start `irb` from the terminal
 - To require the right files run `load './require_files.rb'` - this loads everything from lib.
 (Alternatively you can load individual files using `require ./some_file.rb`)